IsabelleFSNunes/IsabelleFSNunes/README.md

 ---
 ## Academics Studies

- - Student Master Degree in Eletrical Engineering at UNICAMP
+ - Student Master Degree in Electrical Engineering at UNICAMP
     - Graphics Computer;
-    - Machine Learning;
-    - Sinals Processing; and
     - Software development for Photovoltaic Systems.

- - Bachelor degree in Computer Engineering at UFMS
+ - Bachelor's degree in Computer Engineering at UFMS
     - Software development;
     - Optimization algorithms;
-    - Algebraics theories in classic and modern control (PID, Lead Lag and LMIs); and
+    - Algebraic theories in classic and modern control (PID, Lead Lag and LMIs); and
     - Semi Definite Programming.